The remarkably unremarkable White House Pride ceremony

 That’s not because Biden’s event lacked pomp or history-making figures.

-“Pride is back at the White House,” Biden announced to applause from a room that included Sarah McBride, a Delaware state senator who is transgender and Rachel Levine, an assistant health secretary who is transgender.
+“Pride is back at the White House,” Biden announced to applause from a room that included Sarah McBride, a Delaware state senator who is transgender, and Rachel Levine, an assistant health secretary who is transgender.

 It wasn’t because LGBTQ rights issues are settled.
-A key part of Biden’s remarks was calling on the Senate to pass the Equality Act, which prohibits discrimination on the basis of sex, sexual orientation and gender identity.
+A key part of Biden’s remarks was a call to the Senate to pass the Equality Act, which prohibits discrimination on the basis of sex, sexual orientation and gender identity.

-“Our work is unfinished when a same sex couple can be married in the morning but denied a lease in the afternoon for being gay,” Biden said, urging Senate approval.
+“Our work is unfinished when a same-sex couple can be married in the morning but denied a lease in the afternoon for being gay,” Biden said, urging Senate approval.
 “Something is still wrong.”

 Friday’s warm presidential embrace of the LGBTQ community was remarkable for not being all that remarkable because of how much and how quickly the country and the Democratic Party have changed.
-Public opinion among Democrats is overwhelmingly supportive of LGBTQ rights and Biden talks so frequently on the subject that it’s become routine, another agenda item he ticks off in his public remarks.
+Public opinion among Democrats is overwhelmingly supportive of LGBTQ rights, and Biden talks so frequently on the subject that it’s become routine, another agenda item he ticks off in his public remarks.

-Issenberg said that previous Democratic presidents had to worry about conservative flanks of the party and would use Pride month and LGBTQ events to give a quiet nod to an audience that received scant attention at more mainstream events.
+Issenberg said previous Democratic presidents had to worry about conservative flanks of the party and would use Pride month and LGBTQ events to give a quiet nod to an audience that received scant attention at more mainstream events.

 “The Democratic Party is unified in its commitment to this in a way that was not true” for previous Democrats, Issenberg said.

-Indeed, seventy percent of Americans now favor same-sex marriage according to recent survey by Gallup.
-It’s the highest level of support that the Gallup pollsters have detected since they began surveying the issue in 1996.
+Indeed, 70 percent of Americans support same-sex marriage, according to a recent survey by Gallup.
+It’s the highest level of support the Gallup pollsters have detected since they began surveying the issue in 1996.

 The fast pace of change hardly went unnoticed among the luminaries gathered Friday.

-Buttigieg, giving his remarks, reflected on how as a boy he tracked how former president Bill Clinton had to use a recess appointment to install an ambassador who “couldn’t even get a vote in the Senate because he was gay.”
+Buttigieg, giving his remarks, reflected on how as a teenager he tracked how President Bill Clinton had to use a recess appointment to install an ambassador who “couldn’t even get a vote in the Senate because he was gay.”

-Before Trump, former president Barack Obama held what became a series of Pride receptions starting in 2009 — his first year in office.
+Before Trump, President Barack Obama held what became a series of Pride receptions starting in 2009 — his first year in office.
 The inaugural ceremony was so under-the-radar that his White House initially didn’t respond to questions when a New York Times reporter found out about it and requested comment.

 And these events didn’t always go well.
-In 2015, Obama told a transgender activist to leave the reception after the person disrupted his speech for nearly two minutes to advocate for LBGT immigrant rights.
+In 2015, Obama told a transgender activist to leave the reception after the person disrupted his speech for nearly two minutes to advocate for LBGTQ immigrant rights.

 “You’re not going to get a good response from me by interrupting me like this,” Obama said to the protester as other members of the audience began booing.
 “Shame on you, you shouldn’t be doing this.
 Can we escort this person out?”
-Biden, who was then vice president and was standing next to Obama the entire time, covered his face with both hands during part of the tense exchange.
+Biden, who was then vice president and was standing next to Obama, covered his face with both hands during part of the heckling.

 In contrast, Biden’s Pride event involved jokes about whether there were enough cupcakes to go around and an awful lot of applause.